Thinline20/AI-Final/README.md

 #### With Mamba

-Install mamba if you already have conda installed on your machine
+Install mamba with conda if you already have conda installed on your machine

 ```bash
 conda install mamba -c conda-forge